Swimming for Fitness and Health

 Just like land-based exercise programs, people are turning to independent aquatic exercise and therapy and are looking for credible in-home exercise protocols.
 That’s where we come in.

 Dr. McAvoy has developed exercise programs exclusively designed for Master Spas to help you get the most out of your swim spa and give you step-by-step activities with the H2Xercise book that will specifically help you reach your goals to a better quality of life.
-We include the H2Xercise book with each swim spa, along with the H2Xercise System which includes a rowing kit, resistance bands, dumbbells and ankle fins to maximize your exercise and fitness results.
+We include the H2Xercise book with each swim spa, along with the H2Xercise System which includes a rowing kit and resistance bands to maximize your exercise and fitness results.